Exus Blog Article

-Cybersecurity has loomed over the retail banking industry and its debt collections processes for years as more high-profile cyber-attacks continue to hit the headlines.
+Cybersecurity has loomed over the retail banking industry and its debt collection processes for years as more high-profile cyber-attacks continue to hit the headlines.

-Debt collections records are very sensitive as they contain a significant amount of financial information about customers.
-This makes retail banks who offer loans, credit cards and mortgages the perfect target for cybercriminals.
+Debt collection records are very sensitive as they contain a significant amount of financial information about customers.
+This makes retail banks that offer loans, credit cards, and mortgages the perfect target for cybercriminals.

 To make matters worse, all companies must report data breaches, which can have a detrimental impact on their reputation.
 Plus, the introduction of the General Data Protection Regulation (GDPR) in May 2018 means any company or institution that breaches the regulation could potentially face a sizeable fine too.

-With this in mind, what is the retail banking industry doing to protect its debt collections processes from cybercriminals – and what else needs to happen sooner rather than later?
+With this in mind, what is the retail banking industry doing to protect its debt collection processes from cybercriminals – and what else needs to happen sooner rather than later?

 Cybercriminals have seen a growth opportunity in the retail banking industry, especially when it comes to attaining sensitive data like debt records.
 According to a report by Reuters, attacks on bank records are particularly damaging as it isn’t easy to identify which records were accurate and which had been corrupted.
 Customers regard the protection of their personal data as a priority and will quickly abandon a brand following a major security incident.

 When a customer opens up an account with a bank or takes out a loan, they’re trusting them with their personal information and money.
 When the confidentiality and security element is compromised, the trust rapidly diminishes.
 This was evident in 2018 when seven UK banks were forced to shut down their systems after cyber-attacks cost them hundreds of thousands of pounds to fix.

 The Bank of England has recognized the problems and has developed the CBEST framework for banks.
 The CBEST provides direction on how to conduct a safe yet realistic simulated attack on the people, processes, and technology that compromise an institution’s cybersecurity controls.